giglioDomenicoMirko/giglioDomenicoMirko/README.md

 > - TypeScript
 > - Angular

 I have previous knowledge of PHP and SQL.
-In the past I have had the opportunity to carry out small projects with CMS Joomla and WordPress.
+In the past I had the opportunity to carry out some small projects with CMS Joomla and WordPress.

 ***